strobe-audio/strobe-hub/apps/otis_library_bbc/README.md

 File.close(f)
 ```

-## 2. Convert white noise PCM into AAC file
+### 2. Convert white noise PCM into AAC file

     ffmpeg -f s16le -ac 2 -ar 48000 -i white.pcm  -b:a 320k -y white.m4a

-## 3. Wrap in an MPEGTS container
+### 3. Wrap in an MPEGTS container

-BBC streams have a stream id of 0x22.
+BBC streams have an id of 0x22.
 If you don't set the id of you stream to this
 it gets rejected by FFMPEG.

     ffmpeg -i white.m4a -streamid 0:34  -acodec copy -y white.ts